 Firstly, demand for outsourced work is growing fast in both volume and variety.
 With companies everywhere struggling to fill permanent roles – plus needing more strategic flexibility – the desire for independent talent is rising.
 That’s because working with portfolio professionals helps companies and individual clients:

 With demand increasing, it is getting much easier for professionals to find part-time work.
 A good way to get started is our candidate hub here.
 There are also dozens of other job sites that offer ways to monetise your knowledge and skills, so you can easily find clients looking for the services you offer.
-Within under an hour you can create a professional looking profile here on The Portfolio Collective, or – depending on your skillset – other sites such as Upwork, Yuno Juno, Nurole or GLG and start pitching for work.
+Within under an hour, you can create a professional-looking profile here on The Portfolio Collective, or – depending on your skillset – other sites such as Yuno Juno, Nurole, GLG or TopTal and start pitching for work.

 Another reason people choose portfolio careers is to allow them to pick and choose exactly what work they do.
 Not so long ago, it was discovered that only 13% of corporate employees love their jobs vs 74% of people who founded their own business.